-Patients suffering from tooth loss are encouraged to replace their missing teeth in order to preserve their long-term oral health.
+Patients suffering from tooth loss are encouraged to replace their missing teeth in order to help maintain an adequate diet, enjoy eating, and help their long-term oral health.

 Currently, dental implants are considered the most successful and longest-lasting teeth replacement option available.
 This treatment option is an excellent choice for many patients.
 However, there are several factors that play a role in candidacy, including age.

-Today, our team at Texas Denture Clinic in Fort Worth, TX discusses dental implants and age restrictions.
+Today, our team at Texas Denture Clinic and Implant Center in Fort Worth, TX discusses dental implants and age.

 Dental implants are the only restorative option that replaces the roots of missing teeth.
-These small, threaded, titanium posts stimulate nerves within the jaw and actively prevent bone loss.
+These small, threaded, titanium posts serve as anchors with in the bone so that Dentists can build or attach teeth or a tooth to them.
+Dental Implants have the added ability to stimulate the jawbone and actively prevent bone atrophy.

 Patients who are under the age of 18 may not be suitable candidates for dental implants.
 To achieve the desired outcome, the jaw must be fully developed at the time of implant surgery.